LittleFish-Coder/mnist-classifier-streamlit/README.md

 # MNIST Classifier

 This is a simple MNIST classifier using a simple neural network with CNN and fully connected layers.

-The model is trained using the MNIST dataset and the framework used is PyTorch.
+The model is trained using the MNIST dataset and is written in PyTorch.

+The model is deployed using Streamlit.

+## Online Deployment

+You can use the online classsifier at [mnist-classifier]().

 ## Environment Setup